🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ₯ Healthcare Quality + 5.2 -- 20 Basic public hospital and a few private clinics; capable for routine care but serious conditions require transfer to Punta Arenas or Santiago.
-English-speaking providers are rare.
+πŸ₯ Healthcare Quality + 5.2 -- 20 Basic but functional hospital and clinics; limited specialist availability; adequate for routine care but serious conditions may require travel to Punta Arenas or Santiago.

-πŸ₯ Healthcare + 5.6 -- 20 Adequate for a remote Patagonian town: affordable and sufficient for most minor issues, but quality and accessibility for emergencies or complex care are constrained.
+πŸ₯ Healthcare + 5.6 -- 20 Overall decent for a remote Patagonian town; reliable for common issues, but digital nomads should have evacuation insurance for emergencies.

 🌿 CLIMATE & ENVIRONMENT